iamzilfa/Quotes/README.md

 * Internet connection

 ## BDD
-* A user create a quote
+* A user can create a quote
 * A user can vote for quotes
 * A user can delete quotes